Free Oral Cancer Screening: Tuesday, April 4. SIGN UP TODAY!

 In Dallas, TX, our practice creates a welcoming and friendly atmosphere for all patient appointments.
 We offer a variety of oral procedures as well as anesthesia options to prevent pain or discomfort during treatment.
-Drs.
-Phillips and Krieger will provide a thorough consultation to determine the proper oral procedure needed to treat your condition and restore your smile.
+Dr. Phillips will provide a thorough consultation to determine the proper oral procedure needed to treat your condition and restore your smile.
 Our oral surgeons are highly qualified to perform the full scope of oral and maxillofacial surgery, including dental implant placement, wisdom teeth removal, bone grafting, pre-prosthetic surgery, implantes dentales, and more.

 Our oral surgeons offer a wide range of oral and maxillofacial surgery procedures to children and adults in Dallas, Texas.